ECONOMICS AND BUSINESS (EBGN)

 View Course Learning Outcomes

-- Characterize uncertainty appropriately in decision making
+- Develop methods and tools to characterize uncertainty appropriately in decision making.

 EBGN563.
 MANAGEMENT OF TECHNOLOGY AND INNOVATION.
 3.0 Semester Hrs.